metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 1. Verify current logging setting is enabled and is pointing to expected log file location.

     To verify this, open firewall properties in GPO and select current network profile tab,
-    - Under logging section click on "Customize" button
+    - Under logging section click on `Customize...` button
     - Under `Name` verify location to log file is correct
     - Under `Log dropped packet` make sure it's set to `Yes`

-2. Verify that both the target folder and all the logs inside that folder have write permission\
-for Windows Firewall service which is `"NT SERVICE\mpssvc"`
+2. Verify that both the target folder and all the logs inside that logs directory grants write permission for Windows Firewall service which is `"NT SERVICE\mpssvc"`

 3. For changes to take effect save your modifications and reboot system

-Keep in mind that setting additional permissions afterwards will be reset by Windows Firewall service on every system boot or firewall setting change for security reasons.\
+Keep in mind that setting additional permissions afterwards will be reset by Windows firewall service on every system boot or firewall setting change for security reasons.\
-If this doesn't resolve the problem remove all log files inside target directory, to be able to do this, you'll have to instruct firewall to write to different location to set your logs free then reboot system.
+If this doesn't resolve the problem remove all log files inside target directory, to be able to do this, you'll have to instruct firewall to write to different location to set your logs free, then reboot system.

-Btw. firewall service can not be stopped or manipulated directly.
+Btw. firewall service can't be stopped or manipulated in any way except trough UI followed by reboot.

 ## Can I trust scripts from this repository